 1) First-year students are not eligible to enroll in independent research projects.

-2) Only full-time resident law faculty members may supervise independent research projects (see section I.G).
-Emeriti and visiting faculty members may supervise with the permission of the vice dean.
+2) Only resident law faculty members may supervise independent research projects (see section I.G).
+Emeriti, part-time resident faculty, and visiting faculty members may supervise with the permission of the vice dean.
 Supervision by a member of the faculty of another school in the University is permitted with consultation by a member of the law faculty and with permission of the assistant dean for academic services.

 3) Enrollment in semester-long and fall/spring yearlong research projects must be completed through the Student Records Office by submitting a form (available in Student Records or on LawWeb).
 NOTE: The form requires confirmation from the supervising faculty member that he or she is willing to supervise the project.